pedersutterud/AzureIaC/README.md

-# AzureIaaC
+# AzureIaC
-Azure IaaC using Bicep
+Azure IaC using Bicep